 It’s no secret that COVID-19 (Coronavirus) is having a significant impact on sales and marketing teams, particularly those that depend on in-person events to drive pipeline goals.

-The face-to-face interaction that so many depend on to network and market their companies products and services is indefinitely on hold, and teams are scrambling to find alternative ways to keep momentum.
+The face-to-face interaction that so many depend on to the network and market their company’s products and services is indefinitely on hold, and teams are scrambling to find alternative ways to keep momentum.

-We suggest pivoting some of your resources to investing more in a digital marketing strategy.
+We suggest that business owners start pivoting their business model and some of their resources to investing more in a digital marketing strategy.

-So, if you’re feeling at a loss for how to pivot from your in-person strategy to an online program that will sustain your business during uncertain times, we’ve got some ideas for you to consider.
+So, if you’re feeling at a loss for how to pivot from your in-person strategy to a digital experience for customers that will sustain your business during uncertain times, we’ve got some ideas for you to consider.

 Repurpose Your Event Content for Digital Consumption

 If you’re frustrated that all of the assets that you’ve created are going to be wasted over these COVID-19 cancellations, have no fear.
 Here is the list of things many event marketers have already developed for an upcoming event and how you could repurpose these assets for prospects and customers to engage with digitally.